 \section{Abstract}

-We show that the types for supercuspidal representations of tamely ramified $p$-adic groups that appear in Jiu-Kang Yu's work are geometrizable, subject to a mild hypothesis.
-To do this we must find the function-sheaf dictionary for one-dimen\-sion\-al characters of arbitrary smooth group schemes over finite fields.
+We show that some types for supercuspidal representations of tamely ramified $p$-adic groups that appear in Jiu-Kang Yu's work are geometrizable.
+To do so, we define a function-sheaf dictionary for one-dimen\-sion\-al characters of arbitrary smooth group schemes over finite fields.
 In previous work we considered the case of commutative smooth group schemes and found that the standard definition of character sheaves produced a dictionary with a nontrivial kernel.
 In this paper we give a modification of the category of character sheaves that remedies this defect, and is also extensible to non-commutative groups.
-We then use these \emph{commutative character sheaves} to geometrize the linear characters that appear in the types introduced by Jiu-Kang Yu.
-We combine these sheaves with Lusztig's character sheaves on reductive algebraic groups over finite fields and the geometrization of the Weil representation found by Gurevich and Hadani, to define \emph{geometric types} for supercuspidal representations of tamely ramified $p$-adic groups.
+We then use these \emph{commutative character sheaves} to geometrize the linear characters that appear in the types introduced by Jiu-Kang Yu, assuming that the character vanishes on a certain derived subgroup.
+To define \emph{geometric types}, we combine commutative character sheaves with Gurevich and Hadani's geometrization of the Weil representation and Lusztig's character sheaves.